deivitaka/HelloWorld_project/README.md

 # HelloWorld project
-This is the Visual Studio project that I worked on in the article "Intro to Windows Phone development".
+This is the Visual Studio project that I work on in the article "An Introduction to Windows Phone 8.1 Development". www.sitepoint.com/introduction-windows-phone-8-1-development/